Helping millions of people navigate the world of technology.

 Follow the on-screen instructions to finish updating the driver.

-If there are no updates available or if the problem persists, you can try uninstalling the problematic Bluetooth driver using Device Manager.
-Restart your PC after this and Windows will automatically install the missing driver on boot.
+If no updates are available or if the problem persists, try uninstalling the problematic Bluetooth driver using Device Manager.
+After this, restart your PC, and Windows will automatically install the missing driver on the boot.

 Uninstall Bluetooth Driver